Renormalization group for effective field theories: cutoff schemes and universality: Calculation of non-universal corrections

 \subsubsection{Conclusion of the examination}

-Among Liao et al's cutoff functions, we cannot find any one that reduces $F_1$ from its sharp-cutoff value.
+A graphical summary is displayed in Fig.~\ref{fig0}.
+Among Liao et al's cutoff functions, we cannot find any one that substantially reduces $F_1$ from its sharp-cutoff value.
 Of course, this does not mean at all that such functions do not exist, because it is easy to find them, although they do not look natural, in the sense of Wilson and Kogut \cite{Wil-Kog}.
 A simple option is a function that almost completely integrates UV modes and, furthermore, integrates a good deal of modes with $k<\L_0$ (which may thus be ``terribly integrated'').
 At any rate, $F_1>1/2$, because $F(q)$ is non-increasing and $F(1)=1/2$.
 In fact, the derivative of a function like that must have an unphysical shape, that is, it must have a ``bump'' near $q=0$, in addition to the ``bump'' near $q=1$ that corresponds to the $k$-shell integration.